-Uses of Information Ratio
+Uses of the Information Ratio

-Formula for Information Ratio
+Formula for Calculating the Information Ratio

-Information ratio is calculated using the formula below:
+The information ratio is calculated using the formula below:

-- Ri– the return of a security or portfolio
+Ri– the return of a security or portfolio

-- Rb – the return of a benchmark
+Rb – the return of a benchmark

-- E( Ri – Rb)– the expected excess return of a security or portfolio over benchmark
+E( Ri – Rb)– the expected excess return of a security or portfolio over benchmark

-- δib– the standard deviation of a security or portfolio returns from the returns of a benchmark (tracking error)
+δib– the standard deviation of a security or portfolio returns from the returns of a benchmark (tracking error)

 John is willing to invest his money in a hedge fund.
 He considers the ABC Fund and XYZ Fund.
 In order to choose the right fund, John wants to compare the information ratios for the two funds.
 The benchmark for the ratio’s calculation is the S&P 500 index.
 The information about the funds is summarized in the table below: